 Who can I talk to about their learning

-When you are worried about your child’s learning, please visit I think my child needs help in education, who can I speak to.
+If you are worried about your child’s learning, view I think my child needs help in education, who can I speak to.

 For information on support offered as well as to learn about the graduated approach within your child’s school visit What support will my child get in school?